galacticcenter/simple_datamodel/README.md

 - **general** - basic information on the data product
 - **changelog** - an automaticallly populated dictionary of differences between FITS files
 - **releases** - an automatically populated dictionary of the example HDU content for a given file from a given release of data
+  - **hdus** - a dictionary of HDU extensions containing basic HDU info, the header for ImageHDUs and table columns for BinaryTableHDUs

 The YAML file contains fields with the text `replace me`.
 These indicate fields that should be replaced with human-curated content, to customize the datamodel.